raihansikdar/raihan_cli/README.md

 2: Custom (lib/<custom_path>/<feature_name>)

+📌 **Note:** You must configure the path type on the first run.
+The tool will remember your choice.

 Architecture type:

 1: MVC

 2: MVVM

+📌 **Note:** You must configure the state management on the first run.
+The tool will remember your choice.

-Then your feature folder create successfully.
+Then your feature folder will create successfully.

 ### If folder is not showing then collapse your parent folder like this